jmoskaliuk/tool_eledia_mailtemplates/docs/01-features.md

 - Handling of HTML vs. plain text rendering
 - Whether a basic preview capability should be included in MVP
 - Strategy for handling changes in Moodle core notification behavior

+## feat02 Branding Configuration

+### Goal

+Enable administrators to define a consistent visual identity for all outgoing emails.

+---

+### Behavior

+- Administrators can configure global branding elements:
+  - logo (image)
+  - primary color
+  - footer content
+  - optional legal disclaimer

+- Branding is applied automatically to all templates
+- Branding is independent of notification types

+Edge cases:
+- If no branding is defined:
+  - a default minimal layout is used
+- If branding is partially defined:
+  - missing elements are omitted gracefully

+---

+### Non-goals

+- No full layout designer
+- No per-template layout customization
+- No responsive design configuration

+---

+### Decisions

+- Central branding ensures consistency
+- Separation from templates avoids duplication

+## feat03 Variable System

+### Goal

+Provide a controlled and predictable way to use dynamic data in templates.

+---

+### Behavior

+- Each notification type provides a predefined set of variables
+- Variables are inserted into templates using a defined syntax
+- Variables are resolved at runtime using Moodle data

+- Variables are grouped into:
+  - recipient data
+  - context data
+  - system data

+Edge cases:
+- Missing data results in empty output or fallback
+- Invalid variables are ignored or removed

+---

+### Non-goals

+- No arbitrary access to Moodle database fields
+- No user-defined variables in MVP
+- No scripting or logic in templates

+---

+### Decisions

+- Fixed variable sets ensure stability
+- Prevents security and performance issues

+## feat04 Template Management UI

+### Goal

+Provide an administrative interface to create and manage templates.

+---

+### Behavior

+- Admins can:
+  - create templates
+  - edit templates
+  - assign templates to notification types
+  - assign context scope

+- Templates include:
+  - subject
+  - body content

+- Templates can be activated/deactivated

+Edge cases:
+- inactive templates are ignored
+- incomplete templates are not applied

+---

+### Non-goals

+- No workflow (draft/publish)
+- No versioning
+- No collaboration features

+---

+### Decisions

+- Keep UI minimal for MVP
+- Focus on clarity over flexibility

+  ## feat05 Context-based Resolution

+### Goal

+Ensure correct template selection based on Moodle context hierarchy.

+---

+### Behavior

+- Templates can exist at:
+  - system level
+  - course level
+  - module level

+- Resolution order:
+  module > course > system

+Edge cases:
+- if multiple templates exist at same level:
+  - latest active template is used
+- if no template exists:
+  - fallback to Moodle default

+---

+### Non-goals

+- No complex priority rules
+- No manual ordering

+---

+### Decisions

+- Aligns with Moodle context model
+- Predictable behavior for admins

+  ## feat06 Controlled Core Override

+### Goal

+Override Moodle notifications in a safe and controlled way.

+---

+### Behavior

+- Only supported notification types can be overridden
+- Override is activated per template
+- No global interception of email sending

+- If override is active:
+  - template replaces core content
+- If not:
+  - core behavior remains unchanged

+Edge cases:
+- conflicting plugins:
+  - system does not interfere outside supported scope

+---

+### Non-goals

+- No interception of all emails
+- No modification of unrelated plugins

+---

+### Decisions

+- Explicit integration ensures compatibility
+- Prevents upgrade issues